nxt3d/ownable-books/README.md

 The Unruggable Protocol specifies a series of pages including which are named with capitial letters and spaces for maximum readability.

 The "Book" key is utilized to store a single URI that points to a file which hosts the content of the book.
-Additionally, the "Cover", "Body", and "Guardians" pages can also store a URI to decentrlized storage.
+Additionally, the "Cover", "Policies", "Gardians", and "Body" pages can also store a URI to decentrlized storage.
 All the other pages are used to store on-chain data, such as the introduction, sections, guardians, and back cover.
 This approach allows for the combination of on-chain and off-chain storage to create the content of the book.

 - "Book"
 - "Cover"